PhilipYip1988/python-notebooks/mambaforge_install/ipython.md

 # Interactive Python

+Previously Windows PowerShell and Python were used.

+Windows PowerShell is a scripting language

+Python is

+IPython combines both... and includes basic code-completion and the ability to look up document strings.

 IPython is an abbreviation for **i**nteractive **Python** and is an improved version of the Python shell.
 It is not included in the Mambaforge (base) environment and can be added using:

 ```